coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 // list is an ArrayList object
 Iterator iterator = list.iterator();
 ```
 Iterator has three important methods.
-They are as given below.
+They are given below.

 `hasNext()` - This method checks if the collection has any object available next, if found it will return true else false

-`next()` - This method returns the next object from the ArrayList .
+`next()` - This method returns the next object from the ArrayList.

 `remove()` - This method removes the object from the ArrayList